DAS-OATs/astrocook/README.md

 The following tests are available:

-* test.py: import and plot a spectrum, create a power-law model, and deredden the spectrum.
 * line_test.py: create a list of absoprtion lines from a spectrum and fit them with Voigt profiles.
 * syst_test.py: create a list of CIV doublets from a spectrum and fit them with Voigt profiles.